atomist/sdm/README.md

 ### Environment Variables

+- `ATOMIST_WORKSPACE`: The Atomist workspace this automation will serve.
+For example, `export ATOMIST_WORKSPACE="T5964N9B7"`
 - `GITHUB_TOKEN`: Most of the GitHub access occurs with user credentials.
 However, one or two checks occur when they are not available, and a GitHub token must be supplied.